tanducmai/computer-shop-management-system/README.md

 # Implementation

-ComputerPart class are the abstract classes of four parts sold by the store, namely CPU, Graphics Card, Memory, and Storage.
+ComputerPart class is the abstract classes of four parts sold by the store, namely CPU, Graphics Card, Memory, and Storage.

 Partlist class serves as the database of the store.